yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

-# Securely Connecting Azure Container Apps to Azure OpenAI using User Managed Identity
+# Securely Connecting Azure Container Apps to Azure OpenAI Using User Managed Identity

 Today, I want to share two key points from the entry "Securely Connecting Azure Container Apps to Azure OpenAI using User Managed Identity":

-1. Deploying Java applications to Azure Container Apps without containerization
+1. Deploying Java Applications to Azure Container Apps Without Containerization
-2. Secure connection from Azure Container Apps to Azure OpenAI using User Managed Identity
+2. Secure Connection from Azure Container Apps to Azure OpenAI Using User Managed Identity

-## 1. Deploying Java applications to Azure Container Apps without Containerization
+## 1. Deploying Java Applications to Azure Container Apps Without Containerization

-On September 11, 2024, the announcement "[Announcing the General Availability of Java experiences on Azure Container Apps](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/announcing-the-general-availability-of-java-experiences-on-azure/ba-p/4238294)" was made.
+On September 11, 2024, the announcement "[Announcing the General Availability of Java Experiences on Azure Container Apps](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/announcing-the-general-availability-of-java-experiences-on-azure/ba-p/4238294)" was made.

 As detailed in the [Java on Azure Container Apps overview](https://learn.microsoft.com/azure/container-apps/java-overview), support for Java on Azure Container Apps has been enhanced.
-For example, Azure Container Apps now supports the following Spring components as a managed service:
+For example, Azure Container Apps now supports the following Spring components as managed services:

 * Eureka Server for Spring
 * Config Server for Spring
 * Admin for Spring

-Additionally, as explained in the [Quickstart: Launch your first Java application in Azure Container Apps](https://learn.microsoft.com/azure/container-apps/java-get-started?pivots=war), Azure Container Apps now offers a new feature called `Cloud Build Service`.
-This allows you to deploy applications directly to Azure Container Apps from Java artifacts like jar or war files.
-The service auto`matically creates and deploys container images from the specified Java artifacts, eliminating the need to manually write Dockerfile container definitions or handle container builds and pushes.
+Additionally, as explained in the [Quickstart: Launch Your First Java Application in Azure Container Apps](https://learn.microsoft.com/azure/container-apps/java-get-started?pivots=war), Azure Container Apps now offers a new feature called `Cloud Build Service`.
+This allows you to deploy applications directly to Azure Container Apps from Java artifacts like JAR or WAR files.
+The service automatically creates and deploys container images from the specified Java artifacts, eliminating the need to manually write Dockerfile container definitions or handle container builds and pushes.

 To achieve this with Azure Container Apps, you use the `az containerapp up` command and specify the Java artifact as an argument.
 Detailed steps are provided later in the guide (see: `2.8 Creating an Azure Container Apps Instance`).

-This significantly simplifies deploying Java applications to Azure Container Apps.
-Azure Container Apps can also scale the number of instances from zero as needed, making it a very convenient service.
-We encourage you to try it out.
+This significantly simplifies the deploying of Java applications to Azure Container Apps.
+Azure Container Apps can also scale the number of instances from zero as needed, making it a highly convenient service.
+We encourage you to try it.

-## 2. Securely Connecting Azure Container Apps to Azure OpenAI Using User-Managed Identity
+## 2. Securely Connecting Azure Container Apps to Azure OpenAI Using User Managed Identity

 In recent times, security measures have become increasingly important, and it is essential for businesses to build more secure systems.
-Microsoft recommends using Managed Identity for connections, instead of password-based access, when creating more secure environments like production environments.
-This approach leverages Microsoft Entra ID authentication.
+Microsoft recommends using Managed Identity for connections instead of password-based access when creating secure environments, such as production environments.
+This approach utilizes the Microsoft Entra ID authentication.

-This method lets you grant specific permissions to resources within a defined scope, making security management more flexible.
-For more details on Managed Identity, refer to the article "[What are managed identities for Azure resources?](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview)".
-In this entry, I will clearly explain how to set up a User-Managed Identity, step-by-step.
+This method allows you to grant specific permissions for resources within a defined scope, making security management more flexible.
+For more details on Managed Identity, refer to the article "[What are Managed Identities for Azure Resources?](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview)".
+In this entry, I will clearly explain how to set up a User Managed Identity, step by step.

-Following these steps will help you understand how to configure it, and it can also serve as a reference when setting up other resources.
+Following these steps will help you understand how to configure it, and they can also serve as a reference for setting up other resources.

-### Steps to Set Up User-Managed Identity
+### Steps to Set Up User Managed Identity

-To connect Azure Container Apps to Azure OpenAI using a User-Managed Identity, follow these steps to set up the environment:
+To connect Azure Container Apps to Azure OpenAI using a User Managed Identity, follow these steps to set up the environment:

 1. Set Environment Variables
 2. Create a Resource Group
 3. Create an Azure OpenAI Instance (via Azure Portal)
-4. Create a User-Managed Identity
+4. Create a User Managed Identity
-5. Assign Roles to the User-Managed Identity for Azure OpenAI
+5. Assign Roles to the User Managed Identity for Azure OpenAI
 6. Create an Azure Container Apps Environment
 7. Develop a Spring Boot Web Application
 8. Create an Azure Container Apps Instance
-9. Assign the User-Managed Identity to Azure Container Apps
+9. Assign the User Managed Identity to Azure Container Apps
 10. Verify the Setup

 ### 2.1.
 Set Environment Variables